RunestoneInteractive/httlads/_sources/TextualAnalysis/graph_relations.rst

-If you inspect the data, you will see that many of the problem country names follow a pattern of ``name (something something in parens)``.
+If you inspect the data, you will see that many of the problem country names follow a pattern of ``name (something in parens)``.
 You can fix a bunch of these by replacing the name that has the parentheses with just the name.
 The ``str.extract`` function will be really useful to solve this.

 To make a graph of all of the countries is a little overwhelming.
 So you may want to narrow it down to a group of approximately 12 related countries, just to get something a little more interesting and interpretable.
-For example, use one of our earlier datasets to get all of the three letter country codes for countries in the same region.
+For example, use one of our earlier datasets to get all of the three-letter country codes for countries in the same region.

 You should also take a moment to step back and reflect on how we have built this